Daily readings

 Saturday, September 20, 2025

 Andrew Kim Tae-gon and Companions.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationAndrew Kim Tae-gon and Companions